jlampel/blender_add-on_guidelines/07_code-patterns.md

 # Code Patterns

+## BMesh

+When altering meshes, it is important to work with BMesh carefully.
+Mistakes can cause errors that are difficult to debug and can even break other add-ons the user may have enabled.

+1. Rules for Memory Ownership

+- Edit Mesh BMesh is owned by Blender and obtained via `bmesh.frem_edit_mesh()`
+    - DO use the reference temporarily
+    - DO NOT call `.free()` on it
+    - DO NOT store long term references of it

+- New BMesh is owned by you, fellow add-on developer, and is created via `bmesh.new()`
+    - DO call `.free()` when finished with it
+    - DO manage its lifecycle

+2. Reference Management for Edit Mesh BMesh

+- Get fresh BMesh references when needed instead of storing stale ones
+- Clear references via Python's garbage collector (`bm = None`) instead of calling `.free()`
+- Use BMesh objects locally within functions rather than as instance variables DO `bm = bmesh.from_edit_mesh()`
+    DO NOT `self.bm = bmesh.from_edit_mesh()`

+3. Index Table Management for Edit Mesh BMesh

+Remember, in Edit Mesh BMesh, you are NOT the owner nor have full control over it!
+Always call `ensure_lookup_table()` before accessing elements by index or handle IndexError gracefully and refresh tables as needed.

 ## Draw Callbacks

 A draw callback is a function that runs after every draw call and is typically used when drawing custom OpenGL UI elements on top of Blender.
 Uncaught exception errors in draw callbacks will reliably cause Blender to lock up, so it is important to always wrap them in a `try` block.